openhsi/openhsi/README.md

 ## Development and Contributions

 This whole software library, testing suite, documentation website, and PyPI package was developed in Jupyter Notebooks using [nbdev](https://nbdev.fast.ai/).
+> Info:This library is under active development and new features are still being added.

 ## How to use